 Moshé Machover gave perhaps the best short definition in the meeting, which was attended by an encouraging 105 people (the video has already been watched thousands of times).
 He welcomed the current communist fusion process, "which I am very excited about.
 And it if is successful, which I really hope it will be, I will almost definitely join.
 Contrast that to a sect, which will refuse to even discuss fusing with others.
-All they will say is 'Join us everybody else is wrong'.
+All they will say is 'Join us - and comma in the programme, while we would argue that members should accept it."